-If, for any reason, there is a discharge of pollutants to a water of the United States, the permittee is required to make immediate oral notification within 24-hours to ODAFF AEMS Division, Oklahoma City, OK at 1-800-235-9877 or 405-522-5892.
+If, for any reason, there is a discharge of pollutants to a water of the state, the permittee is required to make immediate oral notification within 24-hours to ODAFF AEMS Division, Oklahoma City, OK at 405-522-5892.

 The permittee is also required to notify ODAFF in writing within fourteen (14) working days of the discharge from the facility (see Appendix I, Discharge Initial Report form AEMS034).
 In addition, the permittee shall keep a copy of the notification submitted to ODAFF together with the other records required by this permit.
 The discharge notification shall include the following information: